 Let’s first address the list of tips for virtual interviews and how to have proper virtual interview etiquette before diving into each:

 - Dress for success.

-Now that we’ve detailed tips for Zoom interviews at a high level, let’s jump into each and discuss them in a bit more length.
+Now that we’ve detailed virtual interview tips at a high level, let’s jump into each and discuss them in a bit more length